 Ease of Incorporation

 It is not difficult or time consuming to incorporate many entities in jurisdictions that encourage incorporation.
 The time and effort, however, can vary.
 Your local lawyer will have the most accurate estimate, but there several factors to consider: total time, number of steps, incorporator requirements, minimum capital required, and the number and type of investors.

-You can use the World Bank data on business entity formation to get benchmarks to help you estimate.
+You can use the World Bank data to get benchmarks to help you estimate.
 While the World Bank data includes some subnational jurisdictions, like states in India, it does not include any data for individual states in the United States.
 You cannot compare Delaware to California and New York, for example.

 Some jurisdictions and entity types require named officers or certain board structures.
 You can often satisfy those compliance requirements without interfering with your management plan for operating the business.

 For example, if you must name a President and Secretary as authorized signers and you have a co-founder, then one of you can serve one role while the other serves the other function.
 This choice does not necessarily have any effect on the management team you put in place.

 Some jurisdictions also impose a dual board structure where one board is charged with governance matters and the other is the operational management board.
 Before chasing a dual board structure, make sure that it is required in your jurisdiction for your size and type of business.